gatsbyjs/gatsby/docs/docs/glossary/server-side-rendering.md

 Server-side rendering addresses both concerns by creating HTML at _run time_, when the server receives a browser request).
 Search engines can index your URLs.
 Visitors can share them on Facebook or Twitter.

-Instead of server-side rendering, Gatsby creates static HTML at [build time](/docs/glossary/build/) when you use `gatsby build`.
+Instead of purely server-side rendering, Gatsby uses the same APIs to create static HTML at [build time](/docs/glossary/build/) when you use `gatsby build`.
 Gatsby-rendered HTML pages give you the SEO and social sharing advantages of server-side rendering with the speed and security of a [static site generator](/docs/glossary/static-site-generator/).

 ### Learn more